Raj-11-Bag/ROS_2-Robotic-arm-Simulation/README.md

 ```

 ## 🚀 Launch Instructions
-Ensure you're using ROS 2 Foxy, have sourced your workspace, and installed all required packages (see dependencies below).
+Ensure you're using ROS 2 Foxy, have sourced your workspace and installed all required packages (see dependencies below).

 1. Launch in RViz (Robot Model View)
 ```